anuket-project/anuket-specifications/doc/tech/approach.md

 <a name="5.1.3.1"></a>
 #### 5.1.3.1 Underlay and Overlay Networking concepts

-The ETSI NFV model divides networking into an Underlay and an Overlay Network layer.
-The purpose with this layering is to ensure separation of the SW Virtualisation tenants (Workload) Overlay Networks from each other, whilst allowing the traffic to flow on the shared Underlay Network in between all Ethernet connected HW units.
+The typical NFV model divides networking into an Underlay and an Overlay Network layer.
+The purpose with this layering is to ensure separation of tenants' Overlay Networks from each other, whilst allowing the traffic to flow on the shared Underlay Network in between all Ethernet connected HW units.

 The Overlay Networking separation is often done through encapsulation of Tenants' traffic using overlay protocols e.g. through VxLAN or EVPN over the Underlay Network e.g. based on L2 (VLAN) or L3 (IP) networks.